-Housing Production Trust Fund Will Fail to Dedicate 40% of Resources to Extremely Low-Income Residents housing tools will continue to fail to reach extremely low-income residents in a meaningful way, even though they are the most likely to face severe housing hardship.
+Housing Production Trust Fund Will Fail to Dedicate 40% of Resources to Extremely Low-Income Residents support housing affordable to extremely lowincome residents (Figure 4).

 Perentage point difference between actual and statutorily required share of funds.

 Source: FY 2015-18, Dept. of Housing and Community Development; FY 2019-20, DCFPI projection of FY 2018-19 funding selections based on the level of LRSP subsidies provided in the FY 2018 budget.
 Extremely low-income residents are those with incomes below 30 percent of the area median.